Quenched Kitaev Chain: Analogous model of Gravitational Collapse: Introduction

-It is essential to compare and contrast the current work with the earlier works: To visualize the thermalization in integrable systems, one of the most analyzed models is the 1-dimensional Fermionic chain that makes a transition from non-integrable to integrable configuration~\cite{Luttinger} (see also, \cite{Antal, Cstro, Bertini,peschel,eisler,eisler2008,caux2013time,Luca2015,viti2016,Rentrop,Guan, Essler, Vidmar, Pozsgay, Fagotti, Fagotti2, Pozsgay2, Kozlowski, Luca2017, Aschbacher2003, Aschbacher2006, Luca2015}).
+It is essential to compare and contrast the current work with the earlier works: To visualize the thermalization in integrable systems, one of the most analyzed models is the 1-dimensional Fermionic chain that makes a transition from non-integrable to integrable configuration~\cite{Luttinger} (see also, \cite{Cstro, Bertini,caux2013time,Luca2015,viti2016,Rentrop,Guan, Essler, Vidmar, Pozsgay, Fagotti, Fagotti2, Pozsgay2,Aschbacher2003, Aschbacher2006, Luca2015, lai2015entanglement, riddell2018generalized}).
 In our case, the Fermionic system jumps from one integrable set up to another integrable setting.

-The current framework nearly mirrors a setting of gravitational origin, where the issue of thermalization turns out to be more related to the formation of black-hole.
+As mentioned earlier, the current framework mirrors the gravitational setting, where the thermalization is related to the formation of black-hole.
 Once a black hole forms, the Hilbert space of the initial data gets bifurcated into Hilbert spaces of interior and exterior, where the exterior appears to be put (at late times) in the thermal environment.
-Thus, the current model helps us get insights about the settings where one part of the systems is dynamically decoupled from another part.
-The Fermionic nature of the system controls the dimension of the Hilbert space involved.

-In Ref.~\cite{Sushruth2018} two of the present authors studied a Bosonic system jumping from integrable to the integrable setting.
-However, quench action in that system was joining of two disjoint chains; inverse of the present system of study.
-It was shown that the system tends towards the GGE as the at-large times and as the system size is increased.
-In the Bosonic case, the physical quantities can be computed only up to leading order.
-However, in the present case, we can compute the quantities precisely for all orders.
+Further, as shown in \ref{fig:penroseBF}, the exterior region of the hole is made up of two sets of modes that disjoint after the formation of the so-called bifurcation horizon, mimicking the system, which undergoes quench at a particular time.
+Thus, the current model helps us get insights into the settings where one part of the system is dynamically decoupled from another part in a thermal backdrop.
+In Ref.~\cite{Sushruth2018}, two of the present authors studied a Bosonic system jumping from an integrable to another integrable setting.
+However, the effect of quench in that system was the joining of two disjoint chains, the inverse of the present system of study.
+It was shown that the system tends towards the GGE at large times as the system size increases.
+In the Bosonic case, the physical quantities can be computed only up to the leading order of the product of the creation/annihilation operator.
+Post quench state can be expressed in terms of excitations of various normal modes.
+This work analyzes the reverse scenario (disjointing of a chain) for fermionic degrees of freedom.
+In a model set-up for fermionic degrees of freedom, the fermionic nature of the system controls the dimension of the Hilbert space involved.
+In Fermionic systems, due to the anticommutator structure, the expansion of the ground state in terms of post-quench operators truncates at the leading order of the product of creation/annihilation operators.
+Therefore, in the present case, we can compute the quantities precisely for all orders.